Leslie Hore-Belisha: Subsequent political career

 Hore-Belisha attempted to rebuild his career under the wartime premiership of Winston Churchill (1940–1945), but his re-appointment was blocked by a combination of his wounded intransigence and continued Conservative prejudice.
 He resigned from the National Liberals in 1942, sitting as a "National Independent" MP.
 In the Conservative "caretaker" government of 1945, he was briefly appointed Minister for National Insurance.
 At the 1945 general election, Hore-Belisha, still standing as a National Independent, was defeated in Devonport by the Labour candidate, Michael Foot.
 He, thereupon, peremptorily dismissed Musgrave, his faithful political agent, and joined the Conservative Party.
 In 1947, he was elected to Westminster City Council.
 He fought unsuccessfully in the Coventry South constituency at the 1950 general election.
 In 1954, he was elevated to the peerage as Baron Hore-Belisha, of Devonport in the County of Devon.

 Personal life

 In 1944, at 51, he married Cynthia Elliot, who was a relative of the Earl of Minto.
 They had no children.

-While leading a British parliamentary delegation to France in February 1957, he collapsed while making a speech at Reims town hall, and died a few minutes later.
+While leading a British parliamentary delegation to France in February 1957, he collapsed while making a speech at Hôtel de Ville de Reims, and died a few minutes later.

 The cause of death was given as a cerebral haemorrhage.
 The barony died with him as he had no children.
 Lady Hore-Belisha died in July 1991, aged 75.